MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 ``objectIndex`` attribute.
 This will need to be addressed later of course.

 We can also notice that we are not using the traditional "translate" attribute, but a matrix one.
-Matrices have the advantages of replacing 4 attributes with 1 (translations, rotations(X, Y, Z)) but are harder to modify "on-the-fly".
+Matrices have the advantages of replacing 5 attributes with 1 (translations, rotations(X, Y, Z), scale) but are harder to modify "on-the-fly".
 In the end choose what suits you best for your workflow.

 To know what kind of attributes are supposed to be supported by each